chriskonnertz/string-calc/README.md

 ```

 This example code will visualize the syntax tree.
 It uses the `traverse(Closure $callback)` method to go through all
-node of the tree.
+nodes of the tree.
 The level of the node is visualised by intention and the name of the class of the node
 object is printed to display the type of the node.
+A node implements the abstract `Parser\Nodes\AbstractNode` class.
+There are three types of nodes: Container nodes (representing what is inside brackets), function nodes (representing
+a mathematical function and its arguments) and symbol nodes that represent mathematical symbols of certain types
+8numbers, operators, ...).
+These classes live in the `Parser\Nodes` namespace.

 ### addSymbol